Ben Franklin Transit: Fleet

 Originally operating with a fleet that largely consisted of used GM New Look buses bought from the Minneapolis, MN MTC (Metropolitan Transit Commission), Ben Franklin Transit put out a bid in 1987 for 30 new buses.
-After some delays, mainly due to cost and budgeting at the time, the $4.5 million bid was awarded to the Gillig Corporation, who would build a total of thirty-three Gillig Phantom coaches (6 30 ft and 27 35 ft) at a cost of $135,759 each.
-In 1992, Gillig also won the contract to provide Ben Franklin Transit with eight 40-foot coaches which had been specified in the original order, but delayed due to cost.
+After some delays, mainly due to cost and budget constraints at the time, the $4.5 million bid was awarded to Gillig Corporation, which would build a total of thirty-three Gillig Phantom coaches (6 30 ft and 27 35 ft) at a cost of $135,759 each.
+In 1992, Gillig also won the contract to provide Ben Franklin Transit with eight 40-foot coaches, which had been specified in the original order, but were delayed due to cost.
 All subsequent bids afterwards for town coaches have been awarded to Gillig, with the exception of the nine Optima Opus coaches purchased in 2003–2004.

 O2Diesel

-In 2006 Ben Franklin Transit entered into an agreement with O2Diesel to test a blended fuel that included both bio-diesel and ethanol.
+In 2006, Ben Franklin Transit entered into an agreement with O2Diesel to test a blended fuel that included both bio-diesel and ethanol.
 This experiment lasted for approximately 1 year but was ended due to cost and supply problems.

 ZEPS EBus

-An electric bus from Complete Coach Works, converted from a 2005 Gillig Low Floor, was introduced into service in mid 2013.
+An electric bus from Complete Coach Works, converted from a 2005 Gillig Low Floor, was introduced to service in mid-2013.
 It primarily operated during weekday peak hours on the 23/26 pair.
-In a press release CCW announced a new battery pack that is being retrofitted into this bus.
+In a press release, CCW announced a new battery pack that is being retrofitted into this bus.